 IRS is a delicate process and extremely expensive.
 If it’s not done the right way, it won’t work.
 So what does it mean to do it “the right way”?
 Above all, IRS needs to be applied to a very specific set of households at a very specific time.
 But for the past several years, most IRS programs don’t even have access to maps showing which households need to be sprayed.

-That’s why we created mSpray, a revolutionary new tool that incorporates three processes to achieve the maximum impact for your IRS dollars.
-Keep reading to find out more.
+That’s why we created mSpray, a revolutionary tool that incorporates three processes to achieve the maximum impact for your IRS dollars.
+(Note: In 2019, Akros received development funding to expand the tool and rebrand mSpray as ‘Reveal‘.)
+Keep reading to find out more about mSpray.

 The mSpray System